skellystudios/skelly-io/skellyio-jekyll/_posts/2016-04-01-twelve_tasks_of_hercules_as_advised_by_McKinsey.md

 The Facilities Management Department of Augeas have the mandate to maintain a conducive working department in and around the Stables site, however contend that because the issue at hand is a scatalogical one, it lies with the Sanitation Department.
 Attempts to mediate between the Chief Sanitation Officer and Facilities Management Director have been blocked by HR.
 We recommend reshuffling the entire facility so that HR are in the stables.

-// The firm believes that there is little chance for

 ### 6. Defeat the Stymphalian Birds